A complete theory of the Clifford commutant: A natural and easy-to-manipulate basis for the Clifford commutant: Pauli monomials

 Let us explain the reason why.
 First, we can assume these terms to be nearest neighbors (due to Gaussian elimination moves).
 We can `add for free' two identical two-dot columns with no phase next to these columns.
 This follows because it corresponds to applying two identical swap operators consecutively, which is equivalent to multiplying the monomial by the identity.

 We are free to place such two-dot columns in any position, and the following argument remains essentially unchanged, provided that the added columns commute with both commuting primitives.
-In the example below, we place them where the two original columns both have dots.
-Such a position exists because the columns are assumed to overlap in an even number of points (i.e., at least two).
+In the example below, we place them where the two original columns both have dots (or both have no dots).
+Such a position exists because the columns are assumed to overlap in an even number of points.

 An example for such setup looks like

 Now, the idea is to sum these two-dot columns to the left, changing the parity of the neighboring columns.
 In detail, we proceed as follows: We add the first two-dot column to the column on its left, introducing a phase between these two columns (because the two-dot column is odd).
 For example, in the diagram above, we would obtain